 We are proud to offer teletherapy and telephone services to help make the lives of our clients both easier and safer.
 Blair Wellness Group is well-known for our concierge services, which means our patients can schedule treatment at a time that works best for them; seven days a week!

-If you’ve been searching for virtual therapy, e-therapy, or online therapy during Covid-19, Blair Wellness Group might be the best option for you.
+If you’ve been searching for virtual treatment, e-treatment, or online treatment during Covid-19, Blair Wellness Group might be the best option for you.
 We understand that our patients are busy, so we tailor our schedule as best we can to make your day smooth and safe.
-We also know that many of our patients need time-sensitive interventions from a professional therapist.
+We also know that many of our patients need time-sensitive interventions from a professional psychologist.
 This is exactly why our teletherapy services are so effective.

 Receiving impactful care is possible even during a pandemic.
 Whether you’ve been struggling with sobriety during Coronavirus or you are looking for guidance, treatment, or support of another kind, Dr. Cassidy Blair and the staff at Blair Wellness Group are here for you with professional care in Beverly Hills.